Last Updated on 09/04/2023 by Steve Wanjie

 You can add vegetable butter to any meal of the day for both sweet and savory dishes.

-But they can also be used as a base for many different dishes, so it’s essential to know how to cut and prepare them!
+But they can also be used as a base for many different dishes, so knowing how to cut and prepare them is essential!

-The following instructions will give you some tips on how to cut and prepare an avocado.
+The following instructions will give you tips on cutting and preparing an avocado.

 Step 1: Hold the Avocado with one hand, then use a sharp knife with the other hand to slice off the avocado peel (the skin around the fruit).